humanmade/altis-enhanced-search/docs/README.md

 The default Search index and related functionality is provided by the [ElasticPress plugin](https://github.com/10up/ElasticPress).

-If you do not wish to use the search it can be deactivated via your config:
+If you do not wish to use the search module it can be deactivated via your config:

 ```json
 {